 Over the next few years, several new EU regulations will be implemented with regard to Environmental, Social, and Governance (ESG) factors.
 Are you a fund manager?
 Are you ready for these regulations?
 Well, fear not!
 KEY ESG has created a comprehensive timeline of all of the upcoming regulations to help you stay on track.
-Download it by filling your details!

-You can also read this article.
 We'll be providing a chronological overview of past ESG regulations, outlining the progress made by regulations implemented within the European Union to date.
 We'll then provide information on of all of the upcoming ESG regulations that European businesses will need to deal with in 2023 and 2024.
 We'll explain what each one aims to accomplish and how this legislation will impact fund managers' approaches to ESG.

 The Sustainable Finance Disclosure Regulation (SFDR) seeks to improve transparency, prevent greenwashing, and endorse sustainable investment for all firms operating in EU member states.

 On 10th March 2021, Level 1 of the SFDR came into effect.
 This involved entity-level disclosures on sustainability risks and impact.
 It also required fund managers to classify funds under Articles 6, 8, or 9.

 We've written extensively on the different classifications in our SFDR blog series.
 Take a look at some of the blogs listed below for further guidance on article classification.

 Part way through 2021, further SFDR guidance was enforced to ensure that large Fixed Maturity Plans (FMPs) complied with Article 4.

 Article 4 increased the transparency of firms' sustainability impacts at an entity level.

 Up until this point, large asset managers with more than 500 employees did not have to comply with Article 4 SFDR.
 However, from June 2021, investors were required to publish PAI statements on their websites and implement due diligence policies to back these statements up.